-In the realm of grand challenges to be had on two wheels, Colorado cycling events and century rides are renowned far and wide.
+In the realm of Grand Challenges to be had on two wheels, Colorado cycling events and century rides are renowned far and wide.

-From the iconic Bob Cook Memorial Mount Evans Hill Climb, begun in 1962, to the Leadville Trail 100 MTB, the second oldest 100-mile marathon mountain bike race in the United States, Colorado cycling events reach unprecedented heights and blaze the trail for type II fun.
+From the iconic Bob Cook Memorial Mount Evans Hill Climb, begun in 1962, to the Leadville Trail 100 MTB, the second oldest 100-mile marathon mountain bike race in the United States, Colorado cycling events reach unprecedented heights and blaze the trail for Type II fun.

 But legendary Colorado cycling doesn't always end atop a Rocky Mountain summit.
 Two iconic events that attract cyclists from all over the world include the six-day, 400+ mile Ride the Rockies, first held in 1986, and Team Evergreen's Triple Bypass — “for those who dare.”

 The Triple Bypass has been riding over three mountain passes higher than 10,500 feet for more than three decades.
-It's an epic bucket list ride on its own merits…but it pales in comparison to its burly brother: the Double Triple Bypass (240 miles and 20,000 feet of climbing in two days).
+It's an epic cycling bucket list ride on its own merits…but it pales in comparison to its burly brother: the Double Triple Bypass (240 miles and 20,000 feet of climbing in two days).

 Not every cycling event in Colorado is for lunatics though.
-For more than 30 years, Elephant Rock has been one of the largest and most respected cycling events in Colorado, drawing thousands of cyclists to its event without including any mountain passes.
-It, along with its six Roll Massif siblings, roll camaraderie, challenge and community into stellar bike rides in the Front Range and beyond.
+For 35 years, Elephant Rock had been one of the largest and most respected cycling events in Colorado, drawing thousands of cyclists to Castle Rock, CO without including any mountain passes in its route.
+The event, held for the last time in 2022, was part of the Outside Events Cycling Series.

 But if you are a person who enjoys throwing yourself uphill and accumulating big numbers in cumulative elevation gain, these century rides are right up your hilly alley.